 What is York College of Pennsylvania's acceptance rate?

-York College of Pennsylvania's acceptance rate is 71%.
+✅ York College of Pennsylvania has an acceptance rate of 78%.

 What is the early decision acceptance rate at York College of Pennsylvania?